6 Reasons You May Want to Shave Your Beard

 It’s no coincidence that a lot of men trim their beards close for the summer, or even shave them off altogether.

-Sporting a long beard in the heat can look cool but it certainly won't help you to feel cool.
+Sporting a long beard or other fuller beard styles in the heat can look cool but it certainly won't help you to feel cool.
 Having that extra layer of hair can feel like wearing a blanket on your face.

 It takes a great deal of resolve to keep your beard in summer.
 You'll have to commit to finding other ways to compensate and stay cool, but maybe that's a price you're willing to pay to keep your look consistent year-round.